Metacomet Trail

-The Metacomet Trail is a 62.7 mi Blue-Blazed hiking trail that traverses the Metacomet Ridge of central Connecticut and is a part of the newly designated New England National Scenic Trail.
+The Metacomet Trail is a 62.7 mi Blue-Blazed hiking trail that traverses the Metacomet Ridge of central Connecticut as part of the New England National Scenic Trail.
 Despite being easily accessible and close to large population centers, the trail is considered remarkably rugged and scenic.
 The route includes many areas of unique ecologic, historic, and geologic interest.
 Notable features include waterfalls, dramatic cliff faces, woodlands, swamps, lakes, river flood plain, farmland, significant historic sites, and the summits of Talcott Mountain and the Hanging Hills.
 The Metacomet Trail is maintained largely through the efforts of the Connecticut Forest and Park Association.

 On March 30, 2009, President Barack Obama signed the Omnibus Public Land Management Act of 2009 establishing the New England National Scenic Trail (and two other national scenic trails).

 The combination of the Metacomet, Monadnock and Mattabesett trails is also often referred to as the 3-M, MMM or Metacomet-Monadnock-Mattabesett trail.
 The New England National Scenic Trail includes all or almost all of the MMM trails as well as the new extension trail from the southernmost point on the Mattabesett Trail through Guilford, Connecticut to the northern shore of Long Island Sound.